-The Faculty of Science explores the challenges and opportunities of the natural and technology worlds.
-This includes drug discovery, public health, environmental concerns, tackling cybercrime and understanding space.
+The Faculty of Science is one of the UK’s leading faculties of science.
+It investigates the challenges and possibilities of the natural and technological world, from drug discovery and public health to environmental concerns, cybercrime and understanding space.

-The Faculty provides a dynamic, supportive and friendly place to study.
-Studying science at Strathclyde makes you part of an international community.
-Our staff and students come from more than 40 countries.
+The faculty provides a dynamic, supportive and friendly place to study.
+When you study science at Strathclyde, you’ll be part of an international community.

-Our degrees allow you to gain a valuable qualification that will enhance your career prospects.
-Enjoy our high-quality teaching, informed by innovative research and delivered by world-class researchers.
-We also have strong links with industry, the NHS and international partners.
+Studying for a degree from the Faculty of Science can lead to a valuable qualification that will enhance your career prospects.
+You’ll enjoy high-quality teaching, informed by innovative research and delivered by world-class researchers.
+The University also has strong links with industry, international partners and the NHS.

 Research is a priority at the Faculty of Science, which has the largest number of research students at the University.
 Multi-million pound funding from research councils, the EU, NHS, charities and industry ensures that research is relevant and of national and international importance.